One Day: Justice Delivered Movie Review: Justice Is Served 'Lame' In This Anupam Kher Starrer!

 Set in Jharkhand, Justice Tyagi (Anupam Kher), a retired judge turns vigilante after his retirement, to punish all the wrong-doers who walked away scot-free due to lack of evidence during his tenure as a judge.

-When a doctor couple and a hotel tycoon goes missing, the cops hand over the case to Crime Branch Officer Laxmi Rathi (Esha Gupta), a no-nonsense, rough and tough Haryanvi speaking lady.
+When a doctor couple and a hotel tycoon go missing, the cops hand over the case to Crime Branch Officer Laxmi Rathi (Esha Gupta), a no-nonsense, rough and tough Haryanvi speaking lady.
 Along with local officer Sharma (Kumud Mishra), Laxmi sets out to crack this mission.
 Will she able to connect the dots and nail down Tyagi as the culprit?

 Ashok Nanda's 'One Day: Justice Delivered' seems to have borrowed its idea from Michael Douglas' 'The Star Chamber'.
 The concept of the film sounds solid on paper, but it's the choppy execution which makes it a boring watch on the big screen.